Google GCP-AGWA Certification Exam Syllabus

 - Deleting, suspending, restoring, and archiving accounts.

-- Assigning licenses.
+- Managing licenses.

 - Administering passwords (e.g., password resets, forcing password changes, monitoring password strength).